 Diffuse Axonal Injury

 Also called DAI, Diffuse Anoxal Injury is one of the most common and devastating TBI types.
 DAI happens due to rapid brain shifts inside the skull occurring simultaneously with a developing brain injury.
-The quick brain acceleration and deceleration cause the axons to smear, leading to a dangerous condition resulting in coma.
+The quick brain acceleration and deceleration cause the axons to smear, leading to a dangerous condition resulting in a coma.
 DAI symptoms include disorientation, fatigue, nausea, vomiting, and sleeping trouble.

 A concussion is a mild traumatic brain injury.
 It’s usually self-diagnosable and arises from a gentle head blow or impact.
 Common symptoms of concussion include memory loss, headache, vomiting, and confusion.
 While a concussion is fully recoverable, the repeated trauma can have serious adverse effects on the victim’s brain health.